numpy/numpy/doc/neps/nep-0048-spending-project-funds.rst

 in ways that attract more volunteers and enhance their participation experience is critical.
 That key principle motivates many of the more detailed principles given below for what to pay for and whom to pay.

+The approach for spending funds will be:

+- first figure out what we want to fund,
+- then look for a great candidate,
+- after that's settled, determine a fair compensation level.

+The next sections go into detail on each of these three points.

 What to pay for
 ```````````````